Black Bottom (dance): Origins

 The dance originated in New Orleans in the first decade of the 20th century.
-Jazz pianist and composer Jelly Roll Morton wrote the tune "Black Bottom Stomp", its title referring to the Black Bottom area of Detroit.
+Jazz pianist and composer Jelly Roll Morton wrote the tune "Black Bottom Stomp".

-Sheet music from the mid-1920s identifies the composers as Gus Horsley and Perry Bradford and says the dance was introduced by the African-American dancer and choreographer Billy Pierce.
-The sheet music's cover photograph features dancer Stella Doyle, who performed primarily in cabarets.

 The black bottom was well known among semirural blacks across the South.
 A similar dance with many variations was commonly performed in tent shows, and "Bradford and Jeanette" had used it as a finale.

+Songwriters Gus Horsley and Perry Bradford published their composition "Original Black Bottom Dance" in 1926, first registering the U.S. copyright for the composition on Aug.
+5, 1926.
+The sheet music publication was prefaced with a "note to the dancing public" claiming that "This dance started in Atlanta Georgia, 1923 in a Negro settlement called 'Darktown'..."
+The sheet music's cover photograph features dancer Stella Doyle, who performed primarily in cabarets.

+The "Original Black Bottom Dance" sheet music stated on the cover that the music and dance were introduced by the African-American dancer and choreographer Billy Pierce in the Broadway Gaities musical revue.
+Pierce was an associate of the African-American choreographer Buddy Bradley, and Bradley, working out of Pierce's dance studio in New York City, devised dance routines for Tom Pericola and other Broadway performers.
+The dance was featured in the 1924 Harlem revue Dinah.

+In 1926, the Broadway musical comedy revue George White's Scandals of 1926 featured the dance accompanied by an entirely new song, also titled "Black Bottom", written by the songwriting team of Ray Henderson, Buddy DeSylva and Lew Brown and published by Harms Inc. of New York.
+The Henderson, Brown & DeSylva song itself was successful outside of Broadway, and had at least 9 commercial recordings during the year after the song was published.
+A re-creation of that version by choreographer Rod Alexander was featured in the 1956 biopic, The Best Things in Life Are Free, performed by Sheree North and Jacques d'Amboise, leading a stage full of flappers and tuxedoed Johnnies.

-The dance was featured in the Harlem show Dinah in 1924 and was then performed by Ann Pennington and Tom Patricola in the musical comedy revue George White's Scandals of 1926 on Broadway, whereupon it became a national craze.
-The black bottom overtook the Charleston in popularity and eventually became the number one social dance.
+The featured dancers performing the black bottom in the George White's Scandals were Ann Pennington and Tom Patricola.
+Following the success of both the George White show and the recorded versions of its hit song, the dance became a national craze.
+The black bottom dance overtook the Charleston in popularity and eventually became the number one social dance.
 Some dance critics noted that by the time it became a fad in American society in the mid-20s, it resembled the Charleston.
 Both dances can be performed solo or as a couple and feature exuberant moves.

-The African-American choreographer Billy Pierce, who is credited on "Black Bottom Dance" sheet music with having introduced the dance, was an associate of the African-American choreographer Buddy Bradley.
-Working out of Pierce's dance studio in New York City, Bradley devised dance routines for Tom Pericola and other Broadway performers.

-A different musical accompaniment, composed by Ray Henderson with new lyrics from Buddy DeSylva and Lew Brown also briefly became a nationwide sensation and was widely recorded.
-A re-creation of that version by choreographer Rod Alexander was featured in the 1956 biopic, The Best Things in Life Are Free, performed by Sheree North and Jacques d'Amboise, leading a stage full of flappers and tuxedoed Johnnies.